scottyschup/ruby-curriculum/language-basics/recursion.md

 * RubyQuiz: [Make change](http://www.rubyquiz.com/quiz154.html)
   * Whenever we assign a Ruby Quiz, after solving it, make sure to look at a couple answers and make sure you understand them.
+  * Start out by solving the problem for sensible currencies like `[25, 10, 5, 1]`.
+After solving merge sort, come back around to solve the problem for currencies like `[10, 7, 1]`.
 * Implement a method, [`merge_sort`][wiki-merge-sort] that sorts an `Array`.

 [wiki-binary-search]: http://en.wikipedia.org/wiki/Binary_search